top of page

 The 'User attributes' section can help tailor marketing strategies to better target and engage relevant geographical audiences.

-Are you aware? - “If your website has a search tool, you have a listening tool.
+Remember - “If your website has a search tool, you have a listening tool.
 You can use GA4 to see what people are searching for.
 This is useful for content strategy, but it can also show you clues into content gaps …because you can see what people are searching for but not finding” Orbit Media Studios

 6. Monitor Bounce Rate: